-If the Pohara water supply joins the Urban Water Club, there will be a minimal change to consumers on the Pohara water supply, which will be in line with the change to all Urban Water Club members.
+There will be a minimal change to consumers on the Pohara water supply, which will be in line with the change to all Urban Water Club members.
 The present debt in the Pohara water account will be absorbed into the Urban Water Club account for all urban water users to repay.
 As there are a large number of ratepayers in the Urban Water Club over which to spread the Pohara deficit, this change will lead to only a slight increase in the water rate for all Urban Water Club members.